Network flow logs

 method and examine theuser

-field. - Network logging is performed on the client side, and Tailscale cannot fully guarantee the delivery or veracity of the clients logs.
-Tailscale cannot fully guarantee client log latency thresholds—that is, logs will not be delivered in real-time.
-We believe the latency delay will be in the order of minutes under normal operating conditions.
-There could however be edge cases, such as when network connectivity is weak or unavailable, which may increase latency delay.
+field. - Network logging is performed client-side.
+Tailscale cannot guarantee the delivery or integrity of the client logs.
+Tailscale cannot fully guarantee client log latency thresholds—that is, logs are not delivered in real-time.

-- Enabling network flow logs may result in a slight performance impact, as the client does additional work to track necessary metrics.
-The incremental load is spread across the fleet, rather than being concentrated on a single host.
+- Enabling network flow logs might result in a slight performance impact because the client does additional work to track necessary metrics.
+The incremental load is spread across the fleet, not concentrated on a single host.